Milestone thesis

-History
+Background

+Raposa Serra do Sol case

+In 2005, during Luiz Inácio Lula da Silva's administration, the Ministry of Justice demarcated an area of 1747464 ha in Roraima as an Indigenous territory, namely Raposa Serra do Sol.
+At the time, the territory was home to 194 Indigenous communities, comprising around 19 thousand people; anyone on the territory who was not part of the Indigenous communities was given one year to vacate the territory.

+Rice farmers of Roraima contested this demarcation, arguing that their expulsion would seriously affect the state's economy, and that they had deeds to the lands they occupied.
+Dozens of motions were submitted to the Supreme Federal Court requesting the demarcation be overturned or be turned discontinuous, so the farmers could remain.
+These were represented by the landmark Petition (PET) 3388/RR of the Supreme Court.

+In March 2009, with a single dissenting vote by minister Marco Aurélio Mello, the Supreme Court ruled the demarcation legal and constitutional.
+This is the birth of the temporal marker, or milestone, thesis; in his decision, rapporteur Ayres Britto argued the following:

-The name "Copacabana thesis" originates from a remark made by Minister Gilmar Mendes during a 2014 trial that reaffirmed the time frame.
+The name "Copacabana thesis" originates from a remark made by Minister Gilmar Mendes during a 2014 case that reaffirmed the temporal marker.
 He stated: "Certainly, Copacabana had Indigenous people at some point; Avenida Atlântica was undoubtedly inhabited by Indigenous people.
 Adopting the thesis presented in this opinion, we could, without a doubt, reclaim these apartments in Copacabana, as Indigenous ownership would certainly be established at some point in time."

+Application to other demarcation cases

-Subsequently, in a motion for clarification, the STF clarified that the conditions established in the Raposa Serra do Sol ruling applied only to that specific case.
-However, during Michel Temer's administration, based on the opinion of the Attorney General's Office (AGU), the precedent set by the Raposa Serra do Sol case was interpreted as binding for all processes involving the demarcation of Indigenous lands.
+Following the original decision, in a motion for clarification, the STF specified that the conditions established in the Raposa Serra do Sol ruling applied only to that specific case.

+In July 2017, however, during Michel Temer's administration, the Attorney General's Office (AGU) determined the precedent set by the Raposa Serra do Sol case was binding for all processes involving the demarcation of Indigenous lands.

 In 2019, the issue resurfaced with the ruling on Extraordinary Appeal No. 1.017.365, a case concerning the recognition of an area claimed by the Xokleng Indigenous people within the Sassafras Biological Reserve in Santa Catarina.